Improved object recognition using neural networks trained to mimic the brain's statistical properties: Introduction

 Previous work showed that the performance of smaller ``student" DCNNs could be improved by training them to match the image representations of larger ``teacher" DCNNs ~\cite{Mcclure2016, FitNets2015, Hinton2015}, and that DCNNs could be directly trained to reproduce image representations formed by the V1 area of monkey visual cortex \cite{Kindel2017}.
 These studies provide a foundation for the current work, in which we used monkey V1 as a teacher network for training DCNNs to categorize images.
-This is a form of transfer learning, where we used the monkey brain to constrain the image representations within the DCNN.
-DCNNs trained with the monkey V1 as a teacher outperformed those trained without this teacher signal, by several relevant metrics.
-We did not aim to achieve state-of-the-art classification performance, as we are studying neural networks that are small relative to the current state-of-the-art (the largest networks we considered have the VGG-16 architecture).
-However, our results indicate that, even for moderately powerful DCNNs, performance can be improved by using data from the monkey brain as a teacher signal.
-We anticipate that future studies could apply this training method to larger networks, thereby improving on the current current state-of-the-art object recognition systems.
+We then tested the hypothesis that DCNNs trained with the monkey V1 as a teacher would outperform those trained without this teacher signal.
+By several relevant metrics (including accuracy), we found that performance was increased when monkey V1 was used as a teacher.
+Importantly, the monkey V1 data were collected in response to different images than the ones in the object recognition task.
+As a result, our approach, of using the brain as a teacher signal, can leverage pre-existing, and publicly-available neural data, without necessarily requiring new neuroscience experiments for each new machine learning task.
+Moreover, we also trained DCNNs with random teacher signals that matched the statistics of monkey V1 neural activations, and found that those outperformed networks trained without a teacher signal.
+This emphasizes a potential role for using the statistical properties of neural activations as a form of regularizer, that could be useful for training DCNNs.